housam-s/Klipper-Backup-Restore-tool/README.md

 1. Create a new GitHub repository
 2. Create a token for access to the repo (Settings--Developer--Personal Access Tokens)
-3. SSH To the printer and run the commands below. (replace the values with your actual USERNAME, EMAIL, TOKEN AND REPOSITORY)
+3. SSH To the printer and run the commands below.
+Replace the values with your actual ```USERNAME, EMAIL, TOKEN AND REPOSITORY```

 ## Setting up Git